tisimst/ad/README.rst

     repeatedly to these operations, derivatives of arbitrary order can be computed automatically, and accurate to working precision."

+See the `package documentation`_ for more details and examples.

 Basic examples
 --------------